argentini/Argentini.Benford/CONTRIBUTING.md

 #### **Do you have questions about the source code?**

-* Ask any question about how to use Benford on the [Fynydd website](https://fynydd.com/contact-us/).
+* Ask any question about how to use Benford on [github issues](https://github.com/argentini/Argentini.Benford/issues).

 #### **Do you want to contribute to the Benford documentation?**

 Benford is a volunteer effort.
 We encourage you to pitch in and join!
-Reach out to the Fynydd team at the [Fynydd website](https://fynydd.com/contact-us/) to offer your services.
+Reach out to the team at [michael@argentini.us](michael@argentini.us) to offer your services.

 Thanks! :heart:

-Fynydd Team